ameeralns/Spleeter/README.md

 ## Troubleshooting

+### Docker Issues
+- If Docker fails to install, ensure your EC2 instance has internet access
+- For permission errors, make sure you logout/login after adding user to docker group
+- Check Docker logs: `docker-compose logs -f`

 ### Model Download Issues
 The first run will download the Demucs model (~300MB).
 Ensure you have:
 - Stable internet connection